 Bear Grizzly Review – Summary

 I may be sounding like a broken record by now, but I’ll say it again: if you can afford it, just get it.
 Or at least find a friend who can let you shoot it for a few minutes, as that will be more than enough for you to understand why I’m in so much love with this recurve.
-Feel free to check out the Amazon discount and customer ratings of the Bear Grizzly.
+Feel free to check out Amazon.com’s current price on on the Bear Grizzly.
 Good luck and happy hunting / target shooting!